CAADO/DH-W4/notes.md

 trying a couple of fixes, my R seems to be missing some installs.

 yea, everything seems to have gone wrong here.
-My R is throwing out "could not find function "read_cvs"
+My R is throwing out "could not find function "read_cvs" that's so basic idk how to fix it.

+I suppose this is my first stoppage.